Iran Standard Time (IRST) is UTC+3:30. Used across all of Iran with no daylight saving time since September 2022.

 This creates a dual calendar system overlaid on a half-hour timezone with DST - Iran manages three independent time/date coordinate systems simultaneously.

-Iran observes daylight saving time from the first day of Farvardin (approximately March 21-22) to the first day of Mehr (approximately September 21-22).
+Until September 2022, Iran observed daylight saving time from the first day of Farvardin (approximately March 21-22) to the first day of Mehr (approximately September 21-22).
 These are the Persian calendar’s New Year and autumnal equinox, not the last Sunday in March and October that European countries use.

 Tehran’s economic position